dashidhy/cs231n_assignments/README.md

 ## Q4: Two-Layer Neural Network

-It's hard to conclute all the important ideas in this part, so for details of training and tuning the network, please see <a href="https://github.com/dashidhy/cs231n_assignments/blob/master/cs231n_assignment1/assignment1/two_layer_net.ipynb" target="_blank">my notebook of this question</a>.
+It's hard to conclute all the important ideas in this part, so for details of training and tuning the network, please see <a href="https://nbviewer.jupyter.org/github/dashidhy/cs231n_assignments/blob/master/cs231n_assignment1/assignment1/two_layer_net.ipynb" target="_blank">my notebook of this question</a>.
+Concisely, adding dropout and implementing advanced optimizer may help improve the results.